Transformers: Revenge of the Fallen: Accolades

 In a year-end poll administered by Moviefone, the film won in both the best and worst categories.
 It was voted the "worst film of 2009" by 24% of those surveyed, while also winning the vote for "best action movie" again with 24% of the vote.
 Fox's performance was voted the worst by an actress that year, and she was also voted the year's sexiest star.
 Comcast ranked the film as the 4th-worst sequel of all time.
 Empire named the film the 25th-worst movie ever made.
 In June 2009, David Germain from the Associated Press called the film the "worst-reviewed $400 million hit ever".

 Revenge of the Fallen was nominated for Best Sound Mixing (Greg P. Russell, Gary Summers, and Geoffrey Patterson) at the 82nd Academy Awards.
 The film won five Scream Awards, for Best Actress (Megan Fox), Breakout Performance-Female (Isabel Lucas), Best Sequel, Best F/X, and Scream Song of the Year ("New Divide"); and two Teen Choice Awards, for Choice Summer Movie Star: Female (Megan Fox) and Choice Summer Movie Star: Male (Shia LaBeouf).
 Revenge of the Fallen was also nominated for the Saturn Award for Best Science Fiction Film but lost to Avatar, Satellite Awards for Best Visual Effects and Best Sound, a VES Award for Outstanding Visual Effects in a Visual Effects Driven Feature Motion Picture, a SAG Award for Outstanding Performance by a Stunt Ensemble, and an MTV Movie Award for Best WTF Moment (Isabel Lucas turning into a Decepticon).
 Shia LaBeouf, the film and Megan Fox were nominated at the Nickelodeon Kids' Choice Awards for Favorite Movie Actor, Favorite Movie and Favorite Movie Actress, respectively.
 Revenge of the Fallen received each nomination at two Golden Trailer Awards ceremonies: Best Teaser (2009) and Best Animation/Family TV Spot (2010).

 It was nominated for seven Razzie Awards including Worst Actress for Megan Fox (also for Jennifer's Body), Worst Supporting Actress for Julie White, Worst Screen Couple (for Shia LaBeouf and Megan Fox) and Worst Prequel, Remake, Rip-off or Sequel, winning three in the Worst Picture, Worst Director, and Worst Screenplay categories at the 30th Golden Raspberry Awards.

 Sequels

-The third film, Transformers: Dark of the Moon was released on June 29, 2011.
-The fourth film, Transformers: Age of Extinction was released on June 27, 2014.
+A follow-up, Transformers: Dark of the Moon was released on June 29, 2011.
+The fourth Transformers film, Transformers: Age of Extinction was released on June 27, 2014.
 The fifth film, Transformers: The Last Knight was released on June 21, 2017.
-A spin-off, titled Bumblebee was released on December 21, 2018.
-Transformers: Rise of the Beasts was released on June 9, 2023.